Home

 You Are Welcome Here

-Bellevue College and the Social Science Division do not discriminate on the basis of race, color, national origin, language, ethnicity, religion, veteran status, sex, sexual orientation, including gender identity or expression, disability, or age in its programs and activities.
+Bellevue College and the Social Science division do not discriminate on the basis of race, color, national origin, language, ethnicity, religion, veteran status, sex, sexual orientation, including gender identity or expression, disability, or age in its programs and activities.
 Please see policy 4150.

 The following people have been designated to handle inquiries regarding non-discrimination policies: